Skip to content

 Accessibility contract

 • ariaLabelledBy and ariaDescribedBy are already-composed, space-separated id strings.
-Attach them verbatim to the focusable element; do not join or parse them.
+Attach them verbatim to the focusable element.

-• Label receives id for the label element id.
+• Label receives id for the label element.
 Apply it to the element that wraps the visible label text so controls can reference it via aria-labelledby.

 • When id is provided, set it on the primary focusable element.
-For composite widgets, choose the element that receives keyboard focus.
+For composite widgets, pick the element that receives keyboard focus.

-• For custom select or multiselect widgets, follow standard combobox/listbox roles and keyboard interactions (Arrow keys, Enter/Space to select, Escape to close) when you are not using native inputs.
+• For custom select or multiselect widgets, follow combobox/listbox roles and keyboard interactions (Arrow keys, Enter or Space to select, Escape to close) when you are not using native inputs.

 All inputs are controlled; callbacks receive values, not DOM events.

-• TextInput/TextArea: pass the raw string; empty string stays empty string.
+• TextInput and TextArea: pass the raw string.
+Empty string stays empty string.

-• NumberInput/SpinnerInput/SliderInput: parse to number or undefined.
-Use undefined when the field is empty or invalid; do not pass strings.
+• NumberInput, SpinnerInput, SliderInput: parse to number or undefined.
+Use undefined when the field is empty or invalid.

-• CheckboxList/MultiSelect: treat selectedOptions[].token as the selected set.
+• CheckboxList and MultiSelect: treat selectedOptions[].token as the selected set.
 Call onSelect or onDeselect once per user action and do not reorder the provided selections.

 Disabled behavior